nxskok/pasias/docs/20-repeated-measures.md

 as an *interaction*, which is messier to interpret than you would like.

-Extra: the other way to analyze repeated measures data (that we, well, you, do not look at in this course)
+Extra: the other way to analyze repeated measures data
 <label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">This is something *I* want to  understand, so I will share my findings with you.
 You can read them  or not, as you choose.</span> is to treat them as "mixed models", which
 requires a different kind of analysis using the `lme4` package.
 I always forget how these go, and I have to look them up when